Just-discovered Asteroid Near-Misses Earth, Passes Through Cloud of Satellites

 It is unclear if asteroid 2017 GM was bestowed its name as an inside joke by astronomers due to its size or if the “car-sized” description was added by a witty reporter to correspond with the “GM” — a common shortening of the title of the automotive giant General Motors, or, as is true in some cases, the compound adjective appeared in the Space story by coincidence.

 According to the JPL, asteroid 2017 GM is the 15th Near-Earth Object (NEO) to pass by just this month.
-To get an idea of just how many asteroids make passes by our planet, a look at the Near-Earth Object Program’s list of “Upcoming Close Approaches To Earth” indicates that nearly four dozen asteroids will pass by between April 7 through April 21.
+To get an idea of just how many asteroids pass by our planet, a look at the Near-Earth Object Program’s list of “Upcoming Close Approaches To Earth” indicates that nearly four dozen asteroids will pass by between April 7 through April 21.
 A Near-Earth Object is defined as any small Solar System object that passes within 1.3 Astronomical Units (an AU is equal to about 93 million miles, or 150 million kilometers) of the Sun.
 The Minor Planet Center, as part of the International Astronomical Union, is operated by the Smithsonian Astrophysical Observatory at Harvard University and tracks over 15,000 NEOs, adding about 30 new NEOs to their list every week.

 The actual danger posed by asteroids the size of 2017 GM and 2017 EA is determined by velocity, trajectory, and composition of the object.
 Most asteroids that enter Earth’s atmosphere are of the smaller variety and tend to burn up as they pass through.
 Some, being partially composed of denser materials (like iron, for instance), will at times reach the Earth as an impactor, a meteorite, but usually are not large enough (or impact in non-populated areas of the planet) to cause anything but minor damage.